dsmic/HydrogenMoleculeWaveFunction/README.md

 mpirun -n 4 python WF.py

-will run it with mpi using 4 processes
+will run it with mpi using 4 processes, if mpi4py is installed